 Equipment and Photographs

-For other program inquiries, please contact the SFMTA by calling 311 (for calls outside San Francisco, call 415.701.2311), or use the 311 self-service form.
+For other program inquiries, please call 311 (for calls outside San Francisco, call 415.701.2311) or visit sf311.org.

-San Francisco’s “Transit-First” policy encourages residents and visitors to utilize public transportation, bicycles and walking to travel the city.
+San Francisco’s “Transit-First” policy encourages residents and visitors to utilize public transportation, bicycles, and walking to travel the city.
 We have designated “Transit Only Lanes” and “Transit Only Stops” to only be used by authorized vehicles.
 Because of their restricted use, transit lanes and stops must remain clear to provide timely service to riders and to allow for the safe entry and exit of transit riders.
 Please read road signs to understand where and when restrictions apply.